apache/pulsar/site2/docs/admin-api-overview.md

 ### Java admin client

-To use the Java admin API, instantiate a {% javadoc PulsarAdmin admin org.apache.pulsar.client.admin.PulsarAdmin %} object, specifying a URL for a Pulsar [broker](reference-terminology.md#broker) and a {% javadoc ClientConfiguration admin org.apache.pulsar.client.admin.ClientConfiguration %}.
+To use the Java admin API, instantiate a {@inject: javadoc:PulsarAdmin:/admin/org/apache/pulsar/client/admin/PulsarAdmin} object, specifying a URL for a Pulsar [broker](reference-terminology.md#broker) and a {@inject: javadoc:ClientConfiguration:/admin/org/apache/pulsar/client/admin/ClientConfiguration}.
 Here's a minimal example using `localhost`:

 ```java
 URL url = new URL("http://localhost:8080");